Close

 5. How Often You Switch On & Off

 Every time a light is switched on, its electronics go through a small stress cycle.
 Traditional lights suffer more from this, which often fail earlier when frequently switched.
 However, Smart LEDs are more resilient, and because they can be scheduled or automated, you don’t even need to flick the switch as often.
 Imagine setting your lights to automatically turn on at sunset and off at bedtime — no more unnecessary on-and-off cycles throughout the day.
-This automated usage pattern extends the lifespan of the bulb far beyond what you’d get with manual switching alone.
+This automated usage pattern extends the lifespan of the light far beyond what you’d get with manual switching alone.

 6. Firmware and Software Support